FAQs

 Q: How do I obtain a Gallatin County Land Use Permit or Madison County Pre-Construction Safety Review?

-A: Please visit the “Building & Development/Building and Development Information” on this webpage.
+A: Please visit the “Building & Development” tab on the BSFD webpage.

 Q: What is a KNOX Box and do I need one for my home or business?